-- 1 Navigate to a release train.
-For example, click Calendars in the toolbar menu and select a release train from the Calendars page. - 2 Click Make a copy.
+- 1 Navigate to a release train. - 2 Click Copy.

 The copy form appears, pre-filled with information from the source release train.

 - 3 Select one of the Copy Options, such as:

 - Copy only Release Train

 - Copy all Application Releases

 - Copy all Release Packages

 - 4 Change the information in the form as needed for the new release train.